Jeff Yau

 Judicial Review and Administrative Law

 • Vivid Limited v Hotel and Guesthouse Accommodation Authority (Appeal Case Nos.
-(1) 53-1/2022 & (2) 54-2/2022), appeal before the Appeal Board (Hotel and Guesthouse Accommodation) against the decision of the Hotel and Guesthouse Accommodation Authority to refuse to renew a license to operate on the ground that the Authority misinterpreted the word “hotel” under section 12 J of the Hotel and Guesthouse Accommodation Ordinance (Cap.
+(1) 53-1/2022 & (2) 54-2/2022) — appeal before the Appeal Board (Hotel and Guesthouse Accommodation) regarding refusal to renew a license and construction of the word “hotel” under section 12 J of the Hotel and Guesthouse Accommodation Ordinance (Cap.
 349) (sole advocate)

-• Re 3rd Floor, No. 53 Ma Tau Chung Road, Kowloon (Appeal Case No. 2023-001): Appeal before Home Purchase Allowance Appeals Committee against the Lands Department’s refusal to grant full allowance to two former registered owners on the ground that they have failed to establish their owner-occupier status (sole advocate)
+• Re 3rd Floor, No. 53 Ma Tau Chung Road, Kowloon (Appeal Case No. 2023-001) — appeal before the Home Purchase Allowance Appeals Committee against the Lands Department’s refusal to grant full allowance to two former registered owners regarding owner-occupier status (sole advocate)

-• Nam Lun International Trading Co Ltd v Director of Marine (AAB No. 18/2023): appeal before the Administrative Appeal Board against the Director of Marine’s decision not to grant various permits to a berth operator at a public cargo working area (sole advocate)
+• Nam Lun International Trading Co Ltd v Director of Marine (AAB No. 18/2023) — appeal before the Administrative Appeal Board against the Director of Marine’s decision not to grant various permits at a public cargo working area (sole advocate)